microchip-pic-avr-examples/dspic33ck-curiosity-sent-loopback-demo/README.md

 ## Operation

 - The demo auto triggers two operation modes of SENT - Asynchronous and Synchronous, once you program the device.
+- The very first state is the Initialization state where the user configurable SENT Payload details are being initialized.
+User can edit the data inside the function if required.
 - In Asynchronous mode operation where the SENT_TX sends the data and SENT_RX peripheral receives the same data.
 On success the result will be printed on terminal and green LED starts glowing.
 - Succeeding the state comes the Synchronous mode of operation, which also sends the data from SENT_Transmitter and receives in SENT_Receiver.
 On success the result will be printed on terminal and green LED starts glowing.
-- Finally the deinitialization state comes where the peripherals would get properly deinitialized.
+- Finally the deinitialization state comes where the peripherals would get properly deinitialized.  <br>
 ![SerialOutput](images/serial_output.PNG)